-I was lucky enough to meet with Georgina Skalidi for imatioθii.
+I was lucky enough to meet with Georgina Skalidi for imatiothiki.
 Georgina is the owner of Georgina Skalidi Clutch Bags, a brand she started almost two years ago and is now becoming one of the most powerful names in the Greek fashion sphere.
-She was kind enough to have me in her apartment in Kolonaki shooting pictures and pulling things out of her closet and told me her story of how she became the brains behind those stunning accessories, while Rudolf, her dog, kept jumping up and down her velvet couch.
+She was kind enough to have me in her apartment in Kolonaki shooting pictures and pulling things out of her closet and told me her story of how she became the designer behind those stunning accessories.
 I really admired her strength, honesty and courage, her passion for what she does and her steady course throughout these years that has led her to her dream.
 Oh yes, Georgina is a fighter, and a talented designer, that won’t give up, that will push herself to new limits and won’t settle with anything but the best.
-You can find her amazing bags online, or in her boutiques in Athens and Chania.

 Tell me what fist got you into fashion.
 And how Georgina Skalidi Clutch Bags started.